kevin-jake/pcpartslist-scraper/README.md

 ### Running a spider with an output
 **NOTE**: ```-O``` will overwrite the output file and ```-o``` will append results into the ouput file
 ```
-scrapy crawl <spider name> -O <output file>
+scrapy crawl <spider name> -O <output file> -a <arguments>

 e.g.
-# This start running the pcworth_spider and output the file to pcworth.json in the directory where you run this.
+# This start running the pchub_spider and output the file to pchub.json in the directory where you run this.
-scrapy crawl pcworth_spider -O pcworth.json
+scrapy crawl pchub_spider -O pchub.json -a product=GPU

 # Shopee scraper
 cd shopee_scraper